Concordium/concordium.github.io/source/shared/net/references/transactions.rst

 The following flags are for adding a :ref:`transfer memo<glossary-transfer-memo>` to the transfer.

 -  ``--memo``: optional flag for providing a transfer memo as a string.
 The string will be CBOR encoded and included in the memo.
 -  ``--memo-json``: optional flag for providing a transfer memo as a JSON file.
-The JSON will be CBOR encoded and appear on chain as a bytestring representing the provided JSON.
+The JSON contents of the file will be CBOR encoded and included in the memo.
 -  ``--memo-raw``: optional flag for providing a transfer memo as file with raw bytes.
 The raw bytes will go directly on chain.